 Within both the UKWMO and RGHQ networks radio systems were provided to act as a standby for the landline network.

 The UKWMO network utilised single channel radio links in the VHF band.
 The more extensive RGHQ network radio links operated on UHF with both single channel per carrier and multiplexed links.
-The UKWMO radio links used Home Office Hilltop wireless stations equipped with standby generators already used for Police and Fire Brigade radio schemes.
-All three groups of users were Home Office departments so it made sense using the same hilltop sites.
-The radio equipment was supplied and maintained by the Home Office Department of Telecommunications (DTELS)
+The Civil Defence radio links used hilltop wireless stations, equipped with standby generators, already used for Police and Fire Brigade radio schemes.
+All these users are Home Office departments so it made sense using the same hilltop sites.
+The radio equipment was supplied and maintained by the Home Office Directorate of Telecommunications (D-o-T)

 UKWMO Radio Links

-Here is a mast with a number of Six element yagi aerials exactly like those used on UKWMO links.
-The aerials are either mounted with their elements horizontal or vertical.
+The aerials are either mounted with their elements (rods) in a horizontal or vertical direction.
 Aerials at each end of the link will have the same element polarisation.
 An aerial of the opposite polarisation only receives a weak signal.
-This can be exploited to allow the same radio frequency to be used in the order of fifty miles away if the polarisation is different.
+This can be exploited to allow the same radio frequency to be reused in the order of fifty miles away if the element polarisation is different.

 It has been suggested that not all the inter group radio links actually worked and some worked but had not been formally commissioned.
-All the VHF links were switched off as part of the W.A.R.C. project which changed the emergency service radio frequencies during the mid to late 1980's.
-The old UKWMO link frequencies were allocated to the emergency services when they migrated from 100 MHz, it was the intension to use the RN1 and RN2 networks described on the next page for the links.
+All the VHF links were switched off as part of the W.A.R.C. project which changed the emergency service radio frequencies during the mid to late eighties.
+The old UKWMO VHF link frequencies in the 147 and 155 bands were reallocated to the emergency services when they migrated from 100 MHz, and the circuits migrated to the RN1 and RN2 networks that are described on the topic page for the 2nd generation of communications.

 RGHQ Radio Links